 Laparoscopy allows your doctor to see inside your body in real time, without open surgery.
 Your doctor also can obtain biopsy samples during this procedure.

-Laparoscopy is often used to identify and diagnose the source of abdominal or pelvic pain.
-It’s usually performed when other, noninvasive methods are unable to help with diagnosis.
+Laparoscopy is often used to identify and diagnose the source of pelvic or abdominal pain.
+It’s usually performed when noninvasive methods are unable to help with diagnosis.